hiiroo/AutoDiff.jl/README.md

 > This package is not registered due to the concern which may not meet requirements of a general user.

 AutoDiff.jl is a basic reverse differentiation package inspired by the talk of Prof. Edelman.
 Similar to DualNumbers, AutoDiff provides the type BD.
-BD can be considered as back-derivation.
+BD can be considered as backward-derivation.
 After every operation, a tuple of the result of the operation and the reverse function which will provide gradients w.r.t inputs of the operation.

 ```julia
 using AutoDiff